How rum is made at Montanya Distillers

 The condenser.
 Filled with a steady stream of cold water, the condenser turns hot steam into cool liquid high-proof rum.

 Another important component of making our rums is altitude.
 The wash in our stills boils at a lower temperature than at other rum distilleries.
 Our open flame distilling process, combined with this lower boiling point, may be part of the formula that makes our rums unique.
-Aging in barrels at elevation with the temperature fluctuations in our barrel room every day also add character as rum moves more frequently in and out of the oak.
+Aging in barrels at elevation also adds character: the natural temperature fluctuations in our barrel room cause the rum to move more frequently in and out of the oak.